-Perusall can help students master readings faster, understand the material better, and get more out of your classes.
+Perusall can help students master readings faster, understand the material better, and get more out of their classes.
 To achieve this goal, you will be collaboratively annotating the text with your peers.
-The help you’ll get and provide your classmates (even if you don’t know anyone personally) will help you to move past confusions quickly and will make the reading-process more engaging.
+The help you’ll get and provide your classmates (even if you don’t know anyone personally) will help you to move past confusion quickly and will make the reading process more engaging.

 You can start a new annotation thread in Perusall by highlighting text, asking a question, or posting a comment; you can also add a reply or comment to an existing thread.
 Each thread is like a chat with one or more members of your class, and it happens in real time.
 Your goals in annotating each reading assignment are to stimulate discussion by posting good questions or comments and to help others by answering their questions and engaging with their comments.

 What does a high-quality annotation look like?

 For each assignment, we will evaluate the annotations you submit on time (see below).
 Based on the overall body of your annotations, you will receive a score for each assignment as follows: